No immediate change in school reopening plans based on new CDC guidelines, Washington state officials say

 “The CDC’s new guidance recommending 3 feet of distancing instead of 6 for elementary schools raises justifiable questions about the science behind the change,” the union’s spokesperson said in an email.
 “We are all too aware that many interests have been pushing for faster school reopening; it’s critical that the CDC transparently show this is rigorously science-based.”

 Washington elementary schools are required to provide at least some in-person instruction by April 5 under an emergency proclamation Gov. Jay Inslee signed on March 15.
-Under the directive, middle and high schools must open by April 19.
+Under the directive, middle and high schools must have an in-person option by April 19.

 The new federal guidelines ease the 6-foot rule for middle and high schools when transmission in the community is low; 6 feet of distance is recommended, though, when transmission is high and students can’t be taught in small groups.